Subham9436/Gsap-Cocktails-Mojito/README.md

-# 🚀 Project Title
+# 🚀 LUX PARADISE

-This project uses TypeScript, TailwindCSS, and Vite.
+A UI Implementaion for Mocktail Site using GSAP Animations

 ---